Mazamars312/Analogue-Amiga/README.md

 What will be the next update?
 -----------------------------

--   Fix up the USB mouse control once we find out what is happening here

 -   Clock input for the Amiga to keep its time.

--   Fix up the video output on the dock - This looks to be a bug in the Analogue APF on sending the Framebuffer out the HDMI port.
-They are aware and confirming details for me.

 -   I have to find out why swapping disks will not always work.